Partial identification and unmeasured confounding with multiple treatments and multiple outcomes

-There are a number of potentially interesting future research directions that could expand upon this work and make sensitivity analysis in multi-treatment and multi-outcome settings more widely applicable.
+There are a number of potentially interesting future research directions that could expand upon this work and make partial identification in multi-treatment and multi-outcome settings more widely applicable.
 For one, we have focused on continuous treatments here, which facilitates the use of the factor models used throughout, but extending these ideas to categorical treatments and generalized linear models would be an important extension of this work.
-Additionally, our current sensitivity analysis relies on the factor confounding assumption, and it would be useful to study the robustness of the sensitivity analysis procedure to violations of this assumption.
-Lastly, we studied the refinement of the partial identification region in the presence of negative controls, but other a priori assumptions, such as sparsity of treatment effects, could be incorporated as well.
-Extending our computational approach to these other situations would be natural extension that would broaden the scope of sensitivity analyses in this setting.
+Related, our current framework relies on the factor confounding assumption, and it would be useful to study the robustness of our findings to violations of this assumption.
+Lastly, we studied the refinement of the partial identification region in the presence of negative controls or prior constraints on effect sizes and $R^2$ values, but other a priori assumptions, such as sparsity of treatment effects, could be incorporated as well.
+Extending our work to these other situations would be a natural extension that could broaden the scope of this work.